Academic Resources

 Degree Reviews

 Students who have earned 60 credits become part of the graduation review process.
-Students with a declared major receive an e-mail from the Degree Completion Advisor in the Center for Student Success, directing them to their Degree Works evaluation.
+Students with a declared major receive an e-mail from the Degree Completion Advisor in Academic and Career Advising Center, directing them to their Degree Works evaluation.
 The evaluation, determined on the date of review, contains a listing of outstanding degree requirements that still need to be met.
-Students may also meet with the staff to review their remaining course requirements and plan for future semesters.
+Students may also meet with the staff in the Center to review their remaining course requirements and plan for future semesters.
 Students are expected to review their Degree Works on a regular basis to remain aware of their progress to degree.

-The Global Engagement Office (GEO) is located in the Center for Student Success office in the Speare Building, Suite 108, and serves the entire Plymouth State University community in promoting global awareness through a variety of activities and services that support PSU’s global initiatives.
+The Global Engagement Office (GEO) is located in the IDEA Center on the second floor, and serves the entire Plymouth State University community in promoting global awareness through a variety of activities and services that support PSU’s global initiatives.
 GEO provides International Student Service and Study Away programs, and promotes global on-campus happenings.

 International Student Services